Document Guide — Police Clearance

 Domestic Police Headquarters or Overseas Embassies / Consulates

 Obtaining a Japanese police clearance certificate generally involves in-person application and fingerprinting by the applicant.
-Application by proxy via power of attorney is generally not accepted.
+A proxy generally cannot complete the application or fingerprinting step.
 This is a more involved process than for family registers or diplomas.
-Our office cannot represent the procurement step itself; however, apostille, certified translation, and international shipping are available for case review after the certificate is obtained.
+Our office cannot represent the procurement step itself; however, MOFA apostille application support, certified translation, and international shipping are available for case review after the certificate is obtained.

 Domestic Residing in Japan

 Apply in person at the identification division of the prefectural police headquarters covering your current address.
-No proxy applications are accepted.
+A proxy generally cannot complete the application or fingerprinting step.

 Items to Bring